AndriianChestnykh/fsmp/README.md

 * **Switch you off the system**

-All Data Owner data is securely encrypted by his/her encryption key and redundantly stored between different Data Storage Owners, who are intencivized to be online by Data Owners payments through Smart Contract of public blockchains.
+All Data Owner data is securely encrypted by his/her encryption key and redundantly stored between different Data Storage Owners.
+Data Owner makes incentive for Data Storage Owners by his/her cryptocurrency payments through Smart Contract of public blockchains.
-Our first, but not the single, public blockchain and cryptocurrency option is Ethereum platform.
+Our first (but not the only) public blockchain and cryptocurrency option is Ethereum platform.

 ###System concept schema
 TODO:  Add correct labels to arrows